 Under employment law in Colombia, fixed-term contracts include a trial period, which cannot last for more than two months.
 For contracts of less than one year, the trial period cannot last for more than one fifth of the contract.

-The trial period for an indefinite-term contract cannot last for more then two months and must be specified in the contract.
+The trial period for an indefinite-term contract cannot last for more than two months and must be specified in the contract.

 Occasional, accidental, or transitory contracts are used when the work due to be completed falls outside the scope of the company’s standard activities and is generally provided for work that will be completed in less than one month.
 The intricacies of these contracts need to be fully understood in order to maintain compliance with employment law in Colombia.

 A prestaciones contract has a civil character and therefore is not considered a labor contract subject to the same provisions under labor and employment law in Colombia.
 All risks associated with the role being undertaken are therefore assumed by the contractor.